Fayette County License Hearing Guide

 How to Prepare

-• Understand What You Can Challenge: You can challenge various aspects of the arrest, including whether the officer had probable cause to stop you, whether the chemical test was administered correctly, and whether you were properly informed of your rights.
+• Understand What You Can Challenge: You can challenge the basis for the suspension, such as whether the officer had probable cause to stop you or whether the chemical test was properly administered.

 Possible Outcomes